 Hunting - It is common to see harbour seals around marinas and shallow waters swimming on their backs.
 It is believed that they are actually keeping an eye on their potential prey whilst breathing.
 This is actually seen continuously around our dock and office.

-Currently, the population is over 127,000 and is at record levels in BC, even though these pinnipeds tend to be a favourite snack for Transient Orca, wh grown Male will consume around three harbous seals a day!
-Doesn't even put a dint in the large population in the local area.
+Currently, the population is over 127,000 and is at record levels in BC, even though these pinnipeds tend to be a favourite snack for Transient Orca.
+A grown male will consume around three harbous seals a day!
+However, this rapid feasting doesn't even put a dent in the large population in the local area.